bn-khalil/ft_irc/commands/channel_membership/newone.md

-need to handle the port most be exaclly 4 numbers handl digite in nick name handle keypassword most be atleast 4 charachter print msg when the server start and athontications acully done check the behavior of join 0  without joining any channel join the same channel twice the secend time most not print the  msg join channel UPPERCASS the msg most be upper case
+need to handle the port most be exaclly 4 numbers handl digite in nick name handle keypassword most be atleast 4 charachter print msg when the server start and athonticati ons acully done check the behavior of join 0  without joining any channel join the same channel twice the secend time most not print the  msg join channel UPPERCASS the msg most be upper case